PacketFire/packetfire_site/content/post/intro-to-bgp.md

 ncatelli@ofet> vagrant up
 ```

-This should provide you with three VMs, peer1, peer2 and peer3, which already have BIRD installed and peering sessions established.
-Do not worry if you don't know what this means yet, we will go over that shortly now that we have our BGP playground setup and ready to go.
+This should create three VMs, peer1, peer2 and peer3, all of which have BIRD installed and have peering sessions established.
+Don't worry if you don't know what this means yet, we will cover it shortly after we have our BGP playground set up and ready to go.

 ### Login in to your playground:
 We will start by connecting to peer1 and checking that everything was setup correctly.